robertojguerra/orangepi-zero-full-setup/README2.md

 * Then the script will start preparing the packages, sources, patches.

-* It will take a long time and it may need broadband if there's large downloads.
+* The scrip will perform large downloads and take a long time.
+Sit tight!

 * Once it finishes, the OS image is written in ../output/images.
 Use Balena Etcher.